The Board of Purrectors

 Josie, a.k.a.
 Larissa and Mr. Lyons Have Lost Their Minds…

 It was bound to happen, right?
 We have such love for felines and after decades together, a long time in the country, and that pesky thing often known as a midlife crisis(??), I was bound to push for a dog.
 Of course I was!
 And you want to talk about a distraction?!
 My timing was terrible, finding sweet Josie before our fence was finished, which means she and I spent her first several months with us leash walking very frequently.
 Why, you might wonder, didn’t I simply let her romp and play freely?
 Because our 5 acres weren’t enough for her…And she swiftly started visiting neighbors’ without permission.
-She has yet to learn “No” means get your butt back here, but me and the liver treats are still working on it.
+She has yet to learn “No” means get your butt back here, but the liver treats and I are still working on it.
 Why didn’t anyone tell me that dogs go from lap-size to Volkswagen-comparables in just a few weeks?